Value Of Supply Under GST When Consideration Is Not Paid

 The company has a product sold at Rs.
 5000 with a similar configuration, functionalities, and additional functions.
 Hence the value of the organiser is Rs.
 5000 for tax assessment.

-The supply value will be determined using either the residual technique or the cost of the product plus 10% if the method mentioned above cannot be used for whatever reason.
+The supply value will be determined using either the residual technique or the product cost plus 10% if the abovementioned method cannot be used for whatever reason.